Anna Zayachkivska

-Anna Zaiachkivska (Анна Заячківська; born 12 December 1991) is a Ukrainian model and beauty pageant titleholder who represented her country in the Miss World 2013 pageant.
+Anna Zaiachkivska (Анна Заячківська; born 12 December 1991) is a Ukrainian model and beauty pageant titleholder who was crowned Miss Ukraine 2013 and represented her country at the Miss World 2013 pageant where she placed in the Top 20.

 Life and career

 Zayachkivska is from Ivano-Frankivsk, in Ukraine.
 At the time of her participation at the Miss World 2013 pageant, she was a fourth-year student at the Art Institute of Vasyl Stefanyk Ciscarpathian National University, majoring in religious art.
 Zayachkivska was a volunteer (serving hot coffee and tea to the protesters, working in the medical center, and administering the Maydanneeds.com website) during the late 2013/early 2014 Euromaidan protests.